Dec 27, 2015

 A rare Mexican reissue copy released in 1986 under sealed conditions, although the shrink is torn here and there.

 This is not a highly sought-after gate-fold release (CBS LP2S-103) of the double album, but the single sleeve reissue (CBS LP2S-125) out sometime in 1986.
-Searching through internet for the original Mexican release many years ago, I found this particular copy in sealed conditions that was put on set sale at a local shop in Mexico.
-The sealed original gate-fold sleeve copy at 19.00 euro!!!
+Searching through the internet for the original Mexican release many years ago, I found this particular copy in sealed conditions on set sale at a local shop in Mexico.
+The sealed original gate-fold sleeve copy for 19.00 euro!!!
 I thought this was a bargain price because back then, I was NOT aware of the existence of the single sleeve version at all.

 Reissue as indicated by "1986" found in the credit on the rear sleeve

-Mexican postal service is relatively slow, and it took one month for the delivery here.
+Mexican postal service is relatively slow, and it took one month to deliver here.
 I remember when the airmail package arrived, I rushed and opened it immediately.
-However, what turned out to be was the LP being not what I expected.
-Of course there was no fault for the Mexican seller and this was completely my rudimentary mistake not to confirm the catalog number, and not to ask if the sleeve of this copy was the gate-fold or not, before placing the order.
+However, what turned out was not the LP copy I expected.
+Of course, there was no fault for the Mexican seller, and it was completely my rudimentary mistake not to confirm the catalog number and not to ask if the sleeve of this copy was the gate-fold or not before placing the order.

 Compared to the original US release that is box-like, the LP jacket of the Mexican reissue is very thin.